EMERGING MARKETS-Currencies pop as dollar slides after U.S. data

 "The market was in this mode of the Fed absolutely, resolutely hiking 75 basis points and now there is a much greater doubt of that.
 U.S. yields came in and killed the dollar because it was so grossly overbought, and everything against a dollar just popped."

-South Africa's rand ZAR= reversed session losses to jump 0.3%, as did several Asian currencies, with China's yuan CNY= rising 0.2% after hitting two-year lows.
+South Africa's rand ZAR= reversed session losses to rise 0.1%, as did several Asian currencies, with China's yuan CNY= rising 0.2% after hitting two-year lows.

 Meanwhile in Cuba, the government announced on Monday it would begin exchanging dollars and other foreign currency for the local peso on a limited basis after a two-year hiatus during which residents turned to an informal money market for the cash.